lijozech-12/k8s_study/Notes from course/README.md

 # backup using kube apiserver
 kubectl get all --all-namespaces -o yaml > all-deploy-services.yaml

+k get pods -n kube-system #to see pods in the kube-system namespace. k describe pods etcd-controlplane -n kube-system #to see the details of controlplane componenets.
+#if it is using the external url it's using external etcd

+ETCDCTL_API=3 etcdctl --endpoints=https://127.0.0.1:2379 \
+  --cacert=<trusted-ca-file> --cert=<cert-file> --key=<key-file> \
+  snapshot save <backup-file-location>
+#where trusted-ca-file, cert-file and key-file can be obtained from the description of the etcd Pod.(previous two commands)

+ cat /etc/kubernetes/manifests/etcd.yaml #to see a file and the details

 # we can also backup using etcd
 #ETCD cluster backupt.
 It is hosted in etcd cluster
 # It will backup the snapshot